 Until recently, researchers believed that back pain would heal on its own.
 We have learned, however, that this is not true.
 Recent studies showed that when back pain is not treated, it may go away temporarily, but will most likely return.
 It is important to take lower back pain seriously and seek professional chiropractic care.
 This is especially true with pain that recurs over and over again.
 Contact our chiropractor for lower back pain relief . . . we can help!

-There are many different conditions that can result in lower back pain, including sprained ligaments, strained muscles, ruptured disks, trigger points, and inflamed joints.
+There are many different conditions that can result in lower back pain and sciatica pain, including sprained ligaments, strained muscles, ruptured disks, trigger points, and inflamed joints.
 While sports injuries or accidents can lead to injury and pain, sometimes even the simplest movements, like picking up a pencil from the floor, can have painful results.
 In addition, conditions such as arthritis, poor posture, obesity, psychological stress, and even kidney stones, kidney infections, blood clots, or bone loss can lead to pain.

 Due to the fact that there are a whole lot of things that can cause lower back pain, and some of those things can be quite serious if left untreated, it is important to seek professional help.
 Chiropractors are the experts at diagnosing the cause and determining the proper treatment for lower back pain.

-Chiropractic care for the lower back has been repeatedly shown to be the most effective treatment for lower back pain.
+Chiropractic care for the lower back has been repeatedly shown to be the most effective treatment for lower back pain and sciatica pain.
 In fact, major studies have shown that chiropractic care is more effective, cheaper, and has better long-term outcomes than any other treatment.
 This makes sense because chiropractic care is the only method of treatment that serves to re-establish normal vertebral motion and position in the spine.
 All other treatments, such as muscle relaxants, pain killers, and bed rest, only serve to decrease the symptoms of the problem and do not correct the problem itself.